raphaelsenn/dropout/README.md

 | Dropout NN (pytorch built in dropout) | ReLU | 3 layers, 1024 units | 1.23 | 98.77 |
 | Dropout NN (DIY dropout) | ReLU | 3 layers, 1024 units | 1.26 | 98.74 |

-Error from the paper is $1.25$% with the same architecture and ~hyperparameters.
+Error from the paper was $1.25$% with the same architecture and ~hyperparameters.

 ### CIFAR-10